 Primary sign-up for clubs is at the annual New Student Orientation and during Week of Welcome (WOW) in August and September, but students are welcome to join throughout the year.
-Any ideas for new clubs or activities should be brought to the Student Engage-ment Coordinator.
-Any event or program that a student club wishes to schedule needs to be cleared by the Student Engagement Coordinator to ensure there are no conflicts with previously scheduled events.
+Any ideas for new clubs or activities should be brought to the Office of Student Engagement.
+Any event or program that a student club wishes to schedule needs to be cleared by the Office of Student Engagement to ensure there are no conflicts with previously scheduled events.